U.S. Supreme Court Rejects Independent State Legislature Theory in Moore v. Harper

 In spite of the rehearing in the North Carolina Supreme Court, the majority opinion in Moore notes that “this Court has jurisdiction to review the judgment of the North Carolina Supreme Court in Harper I that adjudicated the Federal Elections Clause issue.”

-Today’s pro-democracy opinion resoundingly rejects the specious ISL theory, cementing the power of state courts to review federal election rules and congressional districts passed by state legislatures.
-Additionally, today’s ruling indicates that the Court is unlikely to take up an appeal of a lawsuit by Republican legislators out of Ohio that similarly raises the ISL theory.
+Today’s ruling resoundingly rejects the specious ISL theory, cementing the power of state courts to review federal election rules and congressional districts passed by state legislatures.
+Additionally, the decision indicates that the Court is unlikely to take up an appeal of a lawsuit by Republican legislators out of Ohio that similarly raises the ISL theory.

 Currently, Democracy Docket is tracking seven cases in state courts challenging congressional maps and 21 cases in state courts challenging voting laws or procedures under state constitutions or state law.
 With the Supreme Court’s rejection of the ISL theory, these cases will be able to move forward unimpeded by the ISL theory.
 Importantly, state courts will be able to continue performing the crucial duty of reviewing challenges to congressional redistricting schemes that allegedly violate state constitutions or state law.